 Talk about quick and easy Thanksgiving sides, right?

 I also used melted butter, homemade hazelnut milk and whole peppercorns for this recipe.
 I wanted to make them as close to your Grandmother’s recipe as I could.

 The mashed potatoes are topped with my homemade vegan gravy.
 You are going to love this gravy because I used coconut flour and coconut milk to make it.
 Its super easy, creamy and smooth!

-My Bestek pressure cooker has the nutritious cooking option which was perfect for these mashed potatoes.
+My (affiliate link) Bestek pressure cooker has the nutritious cooking option which was perfect for these mashed potatoes.
 It cooked them delicately and precisely within 5 minutes.